 - 8.1.
 In the first instance, the department and the employee must proactively consider options to facilitate the immediate placement of the employee into a suitable alternative permanent role. - 8.2.
-Where an employee is unable to be placed into an alternative permanent role following workplace change, the department must advise the employee in writing that the employee has been designated as an employee requiring placement and provide the employee with two calendar weeks to decide between two courses of action:
+Where an employee is unable to be placed into an alternative permanent role following workplace change, the department may:

-- (a) accept a voluntary redundancy (in accordance with the directive relating to early retirement, redundancy and retrenchment); or - (b) pursue transfer (and/or re-deployment) opportunities. - 8.3.
-Where an employee declines a voluntary redundancy under clause 8.2(a), no further voluntary redundancies will be offered. - 8.4.
-Where the employee does not advise of their decision, in writing, within the two week period, the employee will be considered to have elected to pursue transfer (and/or re-deployment) opportunities.
+- (a) choose to immediately register the employee as an employee requiring placement to pursue transfer (and/or redeployment opportunities); or - (b) provide the employee with two calendar weeks to decide between two courses of action: - (i) accept a voluntary redundancy (in accordance with the directive relating to early retirement, redundancy and retrenchment); or - (ii) pursue transfer (and/or redeployment) opportunities. - 8.3.
+The department must immediately provide the employee with written notice of the action taken under clause 8.2(a) or 8.2(b). - 8.4.
+Where an employee declines a voluntary redundancy under clause 8.2(b)(i), no further voluntary redundancies will be offered. - 8.5.
+Where the employee does not advise of their decision under clause 8.2(b), in writing, within the two week period, the employee will be considered to have elected to pursue transfer (and/or redeployment) opportunities.